 “We've got a really strong working connection and friendship with the Toro people,” said Ben.
 “And now we've been working day-to-day together, for years.”

 The DAM system helps sustain through the pandemic

 The system was already in place when the COVID-19 pandemic hit, and it allowed Joan’s team – and anyone at Toro who works with digital media – to adjust to the new normal without skipping a beat.

 “I talked to my peers across the industry, and almost all of them said they had to do things like load up drives with media from some server that no one could access, and physically send them off to people at home,” said Joan.
 “We didn’t have any issues like that at all.”

 The pandemic revealed something Joan had known to be true all along: you need a system, and you need a partner to make sure you get the most out of that system.

 “I’m part of professional organizations where I’m in touch with other people who do the same thing that I do in corporations all over the country and beyond, and I don't know anyone else who has a better solution than what we have with Aldis,” said Joan.
-“We're coming up on eight years with the Aldis partnership, and it just honestly gets better every year.”
+“We've partnered with Aldis for over 10 years, and it honestly just gets better every year.”